dupdob/AocAutomaton/FAQ.md

 or unit test, it will also ask you to provide the result's translation (and check it against the expected answer).

 ### 13. How do I handle exceptions in my solver?
 Aoc Automation does not handle exceptions in your solver.
 They will be thrown as usual.

+### 14. How to I test part of my solver?

+See question 10 above.
+You can use the `UnitTestAttribute` attribute to test any part of your solver.
+This is useful for testing complex logic or algorithms that are not directly related to the puzzle input.